 Club Greenwood

 Located in Greenwood Village, Club Greenwood offers league play as part of their full-service athletic club membership.
-Great for players in the Cherry Hills, Englewood, and Greenwood Village areas.

 Gates Tennis Center

 Gates Tennis Center in Denver offers organized pickleball programming including league play.
-Central Denver location with both indoor and outdoor courts.

 League Skill Levels Explained